walmartlabs/lacinia/docs/tutorial/pedestal.rst

 .. image:: /_static/tutorial/graphiql-basic-query.png

 Notice that the URL bar in the browser has updated: it contains the full query string.
-This means that you can bookmark a query you like for later (though it's easier to do that using the ``History`` button).
+This means that you can bookmark a query you like for later (though it's easier to access prior queries using the the ``History`` button).

-Alternately, and more importantly, you can copy that URL and provide it to other developers.
+Importantly, you can copy that URL and provide it to other developers.
 They can start up the application on their workstations and see exactly what you see, a real boon for describing and diagnosing problems.

 This approach works even better when you keep a GraphQL server running on a shared staging server.
-On split [#split]_ teams, the developers creating the application can easily explore the interface exposed by the GraphQL server, even before writing their first line of code.
+On split [#split]_ teams, the developers creating the application can easily explore the interface exposed by the GraphQL server, even before writing their first line of client-side code.

 Trust me, they love that.